STUDENT TRAVEL SCHOLARSHIP

-The annual ADAM Architecture Travel Scholarship offers an opportunity for an architecture student to experience and develop a greater understanding of architecture and urban design.
+The annual ADAM Architecture Student Travel Scholarship offers an opportunity for an architecture student to experience and develop a greater understanding of architecture and urban design.

 Nicholas Thompson has been awarded ADAM Architecture's Travel Scholarship for 2012.